godotengine/godot-website/collections/_article/physics-progress-report-1.md

 #### Multi-threaded physics simulation

-One of the major coming changes for Godot Physics is the possiblity to make use of multiple CPU cores and run physics simulation tasks in parallel.
+One of the major coming changes for Godot Physics is the possibility to make use of multiple CPU cores and run physics simulation tasks in parallel.

 This allows the narrowphase and impulse solving to be many times faster.
 Depending on the number of cores, it can make the overall physics simulation 2 to 3 times faster in certain scenarios.